MDunitz/timeSpace/README.md

 ## What it does

-timeSpace plots processes and reference objects on log-log Stommel diagrams — a visualization framework where the x-axis represents spatial scale (m³) and the y-axis represents temporal scale (s), as shown in Boyd et al. (2015) Fig. 1.
+timeSpace plots processes and reference objects on log-log Stommel diagrams — a visualization framework where the x-axis represents spatial scale (m³) and the y-axis represents temporal scale (s), as shown in Fig. 1.

 See [CONVENTIONS.md](https://github.com/MDunitz/timeSpace/blob/main/CONVENTIONS.md) for details on axis orientation and units.
 Processes are rendered as ellipses sized to their characteristic ranges, with diffusion lines overlaid to show transport regimes.
 This makes it easy to see which processes dominate at which scales and how they relate to one another.

 ![Stommel diagram showing biogeochemical processes plotted on log-log time × space axes](https://raw.githubusercontent.com/MDunitz/timeSpace/main/docs/images/stommel_diagram_example.png)